Michael Black (footballer): Return to Billericay Town

 Black moved back up to the Isthmian League Premier Division to re-sign for Billericay Town in November 2007.
 He made 19 appearances and scored no goals during what remained of the 2007–08 season and was released at the end of the campaign.

 Tilbury

 Black signed for Isthmian League First Division North club Tilbury during the 2008 off-season.
 He won the second piece of silverware of his career when he played in the 2–0 2009 Isthmian League Cup Final win over Harrow Borough on 8 April.
 During the course of the 2008–09 season, Black made 44 appearances and five goals.
 He departed the club during the 2009 off-season, citing work commitments.

 Hutton Old Boys

 Black joined Essex Saturday Veterans League Premier Division club Hutton Old Boys in 2012 and won the league title and the Essex Saturday Veterans Cup during the 2013–14 season.
 He made 12 appearances and scored five goals during the 2013–14 season.
 He won further Veterans Cups, as both player and manager, in the 2014–15, 2015–16 and 2017–18 seasons.

+International career

+Black won five caps for England Schoolboys at international level.